 In short, your initial personal and financial investment in diver training is probably all you will ever make.
 And this initial investment in training will essentially lock you into a lower or higher risk category that you'll not significantly improve on in future years.

 Now let’s consider the statistics on dive injuries and fatalities.

 The authoritative source of data on dive injuries and fatalities in North America is Divers Alert Network, or DAN. https://www.diversalertnetwork.org.
-Their most recent 2015 report can be found at the website.
+Their 2015 report was the source for this blog entry, and the 2016 report can be found at the website.

 The data that DAN have collected are not complete.
 North American (US and Canadian) statistics are fairly extensive and detailed, while foreign and tropical dive incident statistics are more limited.
 Incidentally, in many parts of the world dive incident reports are deliberately suppressed and kept out of the press, for reasons including the protection of local tourist industries.
 So we don’t often hear about diving accidents, even though they happen every day.

 It’s reasonable to assume that the North American dive industry (dive shops, professional instructors/divemasters and tour operators) adhere to higher standards of safety than in many tropical countries, for a variety of reasons including litigation risk and the enforcement of standards by the industry’s leading training organization: PADI.
 But in 2nd and 3rd world countries, the safety risks that divers are exposed to are likely much higher.
 There’s no data to support that assertion, but personal experience tells me that this is true.

 DAN stresses that their data should not be used to draw specific conclusions and inferences about the risks involved in diving or the frequency of accidents, but rather as a general indication of the types of injuries and fatalities that do get reported.